Flipped SU(5): unification, proton decay, fermion masses and gravitational waves: Gravitational Waves

-Metastable strings have been considered as an ideal explanation to the NANOGrav hint \cite{Buchmuller:2023aus,Lazarides:2023rqf}.
 Due to the decay of the strings, the GW spectrum is suppressed in the lower frequency, leading to drop in the spectrum proportional to $f^2$.
 We follow \cite{Buchmuller:2019gfy,Buchmuller:2020lbh,Buchmuller:2021mbb,Masoud:2021prr} to formulate the GW spectrum from metastable strings.
 The instability of the string is described by a decay width per unit length $\Gamma_d$ with an exponential suppression characterised by $\kappa$,

 where the monopole mass has been approximated to $M_{\rm GUT}/\alpha_5$ by ignoring the order-one undermined factor \cite{Preskill:1984gd}.
 For $\sqrt{\kappa} \gtrsim 9$, a string with sub-horizon length has a lifetime $t_s \simeq 1/\sqrt{\Gamma_d}$ comparable with the lifetime of the Universe and thus is considered as a stable string.
 For a smaller $\sqrt{\kappa}$ value, strings and loops can decay, and an exponentially suppression factor $e^{-\Gamma_d[l t + \frac12 \Gamma G\mu (t-t_s)^2]}$ should be included in the loop number density $n(l,t)$.